eirikpre/VSCode-SystemVerilog/README.md

 ## Release Notes
 See changelog for mode details
+### 0.9
+- Increased the number of symbols the parser understands.
+- Extensive bug squashing
 ### 0.8
 - Compile an opened document using `Verilator` simulator, display errors/warnings as `Diagnostics` in documents: `oehaddouchi`
 - Compile documents on save feature using `Verilator` simulator